Correlational quantum theory and correlation constraints: Conclusion

 \section{Conclusion}

-We presented a correlational formalism that gives a unified treatment of informational/operational quantum theories and quantum field theories.
+We presented a correlational formalism that gives a unified treatment of informational/operational quantum theories and relativistic quantum theories.
 In a separate paper \cite{JiaWorldFunction}, we show in relational treatment that quantum gravity can also be incorporated.
 In all these formulations, correlation diagrams play a crucial role as configurations for the mediation of correlations in classical or quantum spacetime.
-Feynman diagrams emerge as topological classes of correlations for general finite and infinite-dimensional quantum theories, even when no perturbation is performed.
+Generalized Feynman diagrams emerge as classes of correlations for general finite and infinite-dimensional quantum theories, even when no perturbation is performed.
 Through studying correlation constraints, we found new classes of quantum processes that evade previous characterizations.
-An interesting topic for future research is to study measures of correlation strength based on the correlation diagrams, which are applicable across quantum information theory, quantum field theory, and quantum gravity.
+An interesting topic for future research is to study measures of correlation weight based on the correlation diagrams, which are applicable across quantum information theory, relativistic quantum theories, and quantum gravity.